Vagar Island | The Ultimate Guide

 What is there to experience on Vágar island?
 Which attractions are the most stunning on the island?
 And how can you explore all the sights that you truly want to see?
 Read on to learn everything you need to know about Vágar island.

 This is your ultimate guide to Vagar island.
 Everyone coming to the Faroe Islands by aeroplane will visit Vagar as there is only one airport in the Faroe Islands.
-What you should also know is that there are so many amazing attractions here that Vágar might be the most beloved island in the Faroe Islands.
+There are so many amazing attractions here that Vágar is many traveller’s most beloved island in the Faroe Islands.

 Vágar island is the third largest island in the Faroe Islands.
 The island lies in the western part of the archipelago.
 Vágar island is home to 50 mountains which are all quite easy to climb.
 It takes 45 minutes to drive from the airport on Vágar island to the capital, Tórshavn.